-Brown Wire: (Accessory Output, Heater/AC Output)
+Brown Wire: (Accessory Output, Heater/ACC Output)

 Connect the "Brown" wire to the accessory wire that powers the climate control system.
-An accessory wire will show +12 volts when the ignition switch is turned to the "ACCESSORY" or "ON" and "RUN" positions, it will show 0 Volts when the key is turned to the "OFF" and "START" or "CRANK" position.
+An accessory wire will provide +12 Volts when the ignition switch is turned to the "ACCESSORY" or "ON" or "RUN" positions.
+It will have 0 Volts when the key is turned to the "OFF" and "START" or "CRANK" position.
 There will often be more than one accessory wire in the ignition harness.
 The correct accessory wire will power the vehicle's climate control system.
 Some vehicles may have separate wires for the blower motor and the air conditioning compressor.
 In such cases, it will be necessary to add a relay to power the second accessory wire.

-Harness 2: White 5-Pin Connector
+White 5-Pin Connector